Does your business need to file for a doing business as (dba), fictitious business name (fbn), assumed name, or trade name?

 Molly has a New York LLC.
 And her LLC’s name is Molly Knits, LLC.

-However, her website, social media accounts, and everything else associated with her business is Knits by Molly.
+However, her website, social media accounts, and everything else associated with her business are Knits by Molly.

-Because Molly’s LLC name is not the same as her public-facing business name, she will need to obtain a DBA.
+Because Molly’s LLC name is different from her public-facing business name, she will need to obtain a DBA.

-Our second example is for someone who has multiple brands or businesses under the same LLC umbrella.
+Our second example is for someone with multiple brands or businesses under the same LLC umbrella.

 Courtney has a California LLC and this LLC’s name is CC Coach LLC.